 - with respect to access control, access to electronic files is tiered, so that personnel only have access to what they need to for the purposes of performing their duties and responsibilities, (i.e. a “need-to-know” basis).
 Access rights are normally defined by the Heads of Units, approved by the Data Controller, and updated by a database administrator.
 Access rights should be reviewed regularly;23

 - with respect to secure transfer, security should be maintained when sharing the information: instead of sending files as email attachments, it is preferable to save the document in e-SAFE and send only the link, for example;

 - with respect to secure storage, operations are recommended to only use corporate UNHCR tools, document management applications, and network drives with controlled accessibility, as the use of non-UNHCR approved tools can undermine data security.
 Offices with reliable internet access are recommended to store electronic files in e-SAFE, or alternatively, a restricted shared drive.

 Operations may initiate, in consultation with the Records and Archives Section, digitization of paper records, in order to address constraints in the physical file environment or to transition towards a paperless filing system.
 The digitized files should be saved in e-SAFE.
 If this is not available in the operation, RAS can be contacted to set it up for the purposes of the project.
-Refer to UNHCR’s Guidelines for digitization for further guidance on legacy digitization and ongoing business process digitization.
+Refer to UNHCR’s Guidelines for digitization (UNHCR-internal only) for further guidance on legacy digitization and ongoing business process digitization.